Extending torsors over regular models of curves: Obstruction of extension into fppf torsors

-Now, we shall prove that over a regular scheme endowed with the log structure defined by a divisor, extensions of smooth group schemes by $\mathbb{G}_m$ over the open subset of triviality can be extended in the logarithmic world.
+Now, we shall prove that over a regular scheme endowed with the log structure defined by a divisor, extensions of smooth group schemes by $\mathbb{G}_m$ over the open subset of triviality can be extended to the logarithmic site.

-\begin{prop} Let $X$ be a regular and integral scheme endowed with the logarithmic structure defined by a divisor with complement $U$.
+\begin{prop} Let $X$ be a regular and integral scheme, endowed with the logarithmic structure defined by a divisor with complement $U$.
 Let $\mathcal{H}$ be a commutative $X$-group scheme, smooth and of finite type over $X$.
 Then the restriction morphism

-is an isomorphism, where $\mathcal{H}_U :=\mathcal{H} \times_X U$. \end{prop}
+is an isomorphism, where $\mathcal{H}_U:=\mathcal{H} \times_X U$. \end{prop}

 In order to prove this proposition, we shall use the following lemma.

 \begin{lem} Let $X$ be a regular and integral scheme endowed with the logarithmic structure defined by a divisor, and let $V$ be an open subset of $X$ such that $\mathrm{codim}(X\backslash V) \geq 2$.
 Then the restriction map